-So if you think about it, a bird's cage or enclosure is not just her environment that protects her and ensures that she doesn't get into any dangerous situations when she is left unsupervised, it is her safe place to rest, to relax and of course to play and amuse herself in a safe environment.
+So if you think about it, a bird's cage or enclosure is not just an environment that protects it and ensures that it doesn't get into any dangerous situations when it is left unsupervised.
+It is a safe place to rest, to relax, and to play and amuse itself in a safe environment.

-Covering your bird's cage at night mimics that nest cavity.
+Using a cage cover at night mimics that nest cavity.
 It also shelters the bird from any ambient light that is in your home as well as allowing your bird to sleep without any drafts caused by air conditioning or an air purifier that you might have running.
 Covering your bird at night might also help prevent night frights.

-If noise and light are not a problem, try leaving your bird uncovered for a few nights to gauge his reactions.
+If noise and light are not a problem, try leaving your bird uncovered for a few nights to gauge its reactions.
 If the bird appears to like being uncovered at night, then it is acceptable to leave it that way.
-If, however, the bird appears sluggish or begins to exhibit signs of stress, crankiness or her behavior changes some way that is not normal for her, the best thing to do is keep her covered at night to ensure that she gets a good night's rest.
+If, however, the bird appears sluggish or begins to exhibit signs of stress, crankiness or its behavior changes some way that is not normal, the best thing to do is keep it covered at night to ensure that it gets a good night's rest.

 As long as a dark, quiet and somewhat secluded area is provided for a bird to sleep in, most will be fine without being covered at night.
 Remember, however, that sleep is vital to a bird's well-being.
 If you are in doubt about your pet's reaction to being uncovered, play it safe and resume covering the cage at night.